Centipedes

 Centipedes Behavior and Biology

-Centipedes are nocturnal hunters, feeding on insects, spiders, and other small arthropods.
-They use their venom to subdue prey before consuming them.
-Centipedes prefer dark, damp environments like basements, crawl spaces, and under mulch or debris outside.
-They reproduce by laying eggs in soil or organic material, and some species can live for several years.
-Unlike millipedes, centipedes are fast-moving predators rather than slow-moving scavengers.
+Centipedes hunt at night, feeding on insects, spiders, and other small pests.
+They use venom to catch their prey before eating.
+Centipedes like dark, damp places such as basements, crawl spaces, and areas with mulch or debris outside.
+They lay eggs in soil or organic matter.
+Some species can live for several years.
+Unlike millipedes, centipedes are fast predators rather than slow scavengers.

 How We Treat for Centipedes

-Our centipede treatment approach focuses on both eliminating existing infestations and preventing future problems.
+Our centipede treatment targets existing infestations and prevents future problems.

 -

-Thorough Inspection - We check basements, crawl spaces, and other dark, damp areas where centipedes hide.
-Entry points, such as cracks and gaps, are also identified.
+Thorough Inspection: We check basements, crawl spaces, and other dark, damp areas where centipedes hide.
+We also look for entry points like cracks and gaps.

 -

-Interior Treatment - We apply a targeted repellent insecticide along baseboards and areas with known centipede activity.
+Interior Treatment: We apply a targeted insecticide along baseboards and areas with known centipede activity.

 -

-Exterior Treatment - Granular insecticides are used around the foundation, mulch beds, and moisture-prone areas to reduce populations before they enter the home.
+Exterior Treatment: Granular insecticides are used around the foundation, mulch beds, and moist areas to reduce centipede numbers before they enter your home.

 -

-Moisture Control Recommendations - Since centipedes thrive in humid conditions, we advise customers to improve drainage, seal gaps, and reduce clutter in basements and crawl spaces.
+Moisture Control Tips: Since centipedes need humid conditions, we suggest improving drainage, sealing gaps, and reducing clutter in basements and crawl spaces.

 -